-There is an increased need for skilled and knowledgeable international development professionals, but it can be a challenge to enter the field and build a sustainable career within it.
+There is an increased need for skilled and knowledgeable international development professionals.
 Getting a master’s in international development will help you gain the knowledge and skills to succeed, whether you are considering a career change or seeking a higher level position in the industry.

 The International Development Studies Job Market